Group of happy people from Shutterstock

-As outlined in the book Essential intranets: inspiring sites that deliver business value, social and collaborative features are just a means to an end.
+As outlined in the book Essential intranets: inspiring sites that deliver business value, social and collaborative capabilities are just a means to an end.

 Their purpose may be to promote the organisation’s culture, improve communication, enhance knowledge management, or support better customer service.

 Ensure there is clarity about the goals and purpose of social and collaborative tools from the outset.
 This helps to guide the way they are launched, promoted and supported.

 It also ensures there is a clear understanding of the ‘upside’ of these tools, which provides a reason for organisation to take on the risks involved (which while small, are always present).

 Engage senior management in the planning of the social and collaborative tools, and look for ways to involve them directly in the new platforms.
 This provides visible backing for the initiatives, while directly demonstrating the benefits to the senior leaders who are involved.